-- portfolios of securities managed by investment managers under delegation and governed by investment management agreements with Mercer Investments (New Zealand) Limited (MINZL).
-The securities so managed are held under a segregated mandate managed by the relevant investment manager; - Funds managed by Mercer entities, including Mercer Australia's multi-manager funds and Mercer Ireland funds; and - managed funds offered and managed by other Investment Managers.
+- portfolios of securities managed by Investment Managers under delegation and governed by investment management agreements with Mercer.
+The securities managed are held under a segregated mandate managed by the relevant Investment Manager; - Funds managed by Mercer entities, including Mercer Australia's multi-manager funds and Mercer Ireland funds; and - managed funds offered and managed by other Investment Managers.

 Mercer may change the Scheme's investment strategy from time to time, following consultation with the Supervisor.
-The Investment Managers and mandates of the MITNZ can be changed by MINZL, the Trustee of the MITNZ, from time to time on instruction from Mercer as manager of the MITNZ.
+The Investment Managers and mandates of the MITNZ can be changed by Mercer from time to time.
 Changes may occur where a review of a particular Investment Manager and/or asset class dictates that change is necessary or desirable in the interests of investors.